Articles

 Ghostly Guns of Iron Bottom Sound

 The battle of Guadalcanal was one of the most protracted and violent campaigns of World War II.
 So many ships are sunk in the waters surrounding these Pacific islands that the sailors named this body of water Iron Bottom Sound.
+I've written two different articles on diving these truly historic shipwrecks, and visited their sunken battlefields twice, in 2006 and 2009.

 This article was originally published in the September/October 2011 issue of Scuba Diving.